 in partnership with the New York City Department of Small Business Services

-Current as of 4/27/15
+Current as of[date]

+[NYC DISTRICT MANAGEMENT ASSOCIATION]

+CONFLICT OF INTEREST POLICY

-ARTICLE I
+ARTICLE 1.
+PURPOSE

-Purpose

-The purpose of this policy is to protect the interests of the District Management Association when it is contemplating entering into a transaction or arrangement that might benefit the private interest of a Director, Officer, or Key Employee of the District Management Association.
-The District Management Association will not enter into any such transaction or arrangement unless it is determined by the Board in the manner described below to be fair, reasonable and in the best interests of the District Management Association at the time of such determination.
+The purpose of this conflict of interest policy (the “Policy”) is to protect the interests of [NYC District Management Association] (the “Corporation”) when it is contemplating entering into a transaction or arrangement that might benefit the private interest of a Director, Officer, or Key Person of the Corporation or one of their Relatives.
+The Corporation will not enter into any such transaction or arrangement unless it is determined by the Board in the manner described below to be fair, reasonable and in the best interests of the Corporation at the time of such determination.

-This policy is intended to supplement, but not replace, any applicable New York and federal laws governing conflicts of interest applicable to non-for-profit organizations.
+This policy is intended to supplement, but not replace, any applicable state and federal laws governing conflicts of interest applicable to nonprofit and charitable organizations.